MichaelCurrin/learn-to-code/Shell/Scheduling/monitor_cron_mails.md

 ...
 ```

-To send a mail using the commandline:
+To send a mail using the command-line:

 ```bash
 $ mail -t